paralin/8821cu/README.md

 ## 8821cu ( 8821cu.ko ) :rocket:

+Notice: Myself and another individual have been working to bring a new version of this driver online.
+It is based on new source code from Realtek and it appears to fix a few things.
+We are also taking the opportunity to greatly enhance the installation and removal scripts as well as the README.
+This work will then be used on all Realtek drivers located at this site so it is important that we test.
+Testing is currently being done in a private repo with an expected release during the first quarter of next year.

+If you are interested in testing, please see issue #73.

 ## Linux Driver for USB WiFi Adapters that are based on the RTL8811CU, RTL8821CU and RTL8731AU Chipsets

 - v5.12.0 (Realtek) (20210118) plus updates from the Linux community